MidoriChainDev/Masternode/README.md

 The [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) package is also used to mitigate DDoS attempts on your server.

-Despite this script needing to run as `root` you should secure your Ubuntu server as normal with the following precautions:
+Despite this script needing to be run as `root` you should secure your Ubuntu server as normal with the following precautions:

  - disable password authentication
  - disable root login